UNSC President Lauds Munir Akrams dedication At His Last Appearance In 15-member Body - UrduPoint

 She added, "I know I speak for all our colleagues when I say we thank you for your cooperation and your dedication to the work of the Security Council and the United Nations.

-"We'll all miss your wisdom, your width and your warmth, so we wish you the very best in your future endeavors..."
+"We'll all miss your wisdom, your wit and your warmth, so we wish you the very best in your future endeavors..."

 On March 11, UN Secretary-General Antonio Guterres also praised Ambassador Munir Akram's "outstanding" contribution to multilateral diplomacy.